 Xuelong recently completed a 10 month secondment at the Guangzhou University in China as part of the ULTRACEPT project funded by the European Union’s Horizon 2020 Research and Innovation Program under the Marie Skolodowska-Curie grant agreement.
 He has been involved in Work Package 1 and 3.

 When asked about his experiences Xuelong said:

-Solving problems by taking inspirations from animals (so called bio-inspired solution) is one of the core ideas of our group-computational intelligence lab (CIL).
+Solving problems by taking inspiration from animals (so-called bio-inspired solutions) is one of the core ideas of our group-computational intelligence lab (CIL).
 As for me, insects are my best friend because of their amazing ability to use navigation and efficient collaboration to solve complex problems.

 The paper presenting this work has been submited to eLife during the secondment (Dec 2019) and then has been accepted and published- A decentralised neural model explaining optimal integration of navigational strategies in insects.
 I also attended the online conference- Neuronmatch Conference in March 2020 to present this work.

 As part of my researching interests cooperating with fellow ULTRACEPT researcher Tian Liu, we developed a platform called ColCOSՓ for social insects and swarm robotic researching.
 This platform consists of three parts, the arena (LED screen), the monitoring camera, and the micro-robot.
 Swarm robotic and social insects related experimental scenarios can be easily and flexibly conducted in this platform.
 Fellow ULTRACEPT researcher Dr Cheng Hu and I presented the platform physically at Guangdong (Foshan) Doctoral and Postdoctoral Talent Exchange and Technology Project Matchmaking Conference.